misiektoja/steam_monitor/docs/configuration.md

 Steam Monitor supports Discord webhooks and native ntfy topics.
 Webhook alerts are independent from email, so either channel can be enabled alone or both can receive the same event.

-Save the private destination through a hidden prompt:
+[`--setup`](setup-and-first-run.md#guided-setup) collects the webhook URL and detects the provider from it.
+To configure it separately, save the private destination through a hidden prompt:

 ```sh
 steam_monitor --set-webhook-url